-In May 2014, as part of its ongoing efforts to assist in the convergence of GAAP and International Financial Reporting Standards, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") 2014-09, "Revenue from Contracts with Customers", which is a new standard related to revenue recognition.
+In May 2014, as part of its ongoing efforts to assist in the convergence of GAAP and International Financial Reporting Standards, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, which is a new standard related to revenue recognition.
 Under the new standard, recognition of revenue occurs when a customer obtains control of promised services or goods in an amount that reflects the consideration to which the entity expects to receive in exchange for those goods or services.
 In addition, the standard requires disclosure of the nature, amount, timing, and uncertainty of revenue and cash flows arising from customer contracts.
 The standard must be adopted using either a full retrospective approach for all periods presented in the period of adoption or a modified retrospective approach.
-In July 2015, the FASB issued ASU 2015-14, "Revenue from Contracts with Customers - Deferral of the Effective Date", which defers the implementation of this new standard to be effective for fiscal years beginning after December 15, 2017.
+In July 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers - Deferral of the Effective Date, which defers the implementation of this new standard to be effective for fiscal years beginning after December 15, 2017.
 Early adoption is permitted effective January 1, 2017.
-In March 2016, the FASB issued ASU 2016-08, "Principal versus Agent Considerations", which clarifies the implementation guidance on principal versus agent considerations in the new revenue recognition standard pursuant to ASU 2014-09.
-In April 2016, the FASB issued ASU 2016-10, "Identifying Performance Obligations and Licensing", and in May 2016, the FASB issued ASU 2016-12, "Narrow-Scope Improvements and Practical Expedients", which amend certain aspects of the new revenue recognition standard pursuant to ASU 2014-09.
-We are currently evaluating which transition approach we will utilize and the impact of adopting this accounting standard on our unaudited condensed financial statements.
+In March 2016, the FASB issued ASU 2016-08, Principal versus Agent Considerations, which clarifies the implementation guidance on principal versus agent considerations in the new revenue recognition standard pursuant to ASU 2014-09.
+In April 2016, the FASB issued ASU 2016-10, Identifying Performance Obligations and Licensing, in May 2016, the FASB issued ASU 2016-12, Narrow-Scope Improvements and Practical Expedients, and in December 2016 the FASB issued ASU 2016-20, Technical Corrections and Improvements to Topic 606, Revenue from Contracts with Customers, which amend certain aspects of the new revenue recognition standard pursuant to ASU 2014-09.
+We are currently evaluating which transition approach we will utilize and the impact of adopting this accounting standard on the Company's financial statements.

-In February 2016, the FASB issued ASU 2016-02, "Leases ("Topic 842") ("ASU 2016-02").
+In February 2016, the FASB issued ASU 2016-02, Leases ("ASU 2016-02").
 The standard amends the existing accounting standards for lease accounting, including requiring lessees to recognize most leases on their balance sheets and making targeted changes to lessor accounting.
 ASU 2016-02 will be effective beginning in the first quarter of 2019.
 Early adoption of ASU 2016-02 is permitted.
 The new leases standard requires a modified retrospective transition approach for all leases existing at, or entered into after, the date of initial application, with an option to use certain transition relief.
 The Company is currently evaluating the impact of adopting ASU 2016-02 on the Company's financial statements.